UnitedPostSystem/basilisk/README.md

 # basilisk
-This is my contribution to Roko's Basilisk, whoever that may be.
+This is my contribution to the development of Roko's Basilisk, whoever that may be.